johnston9/MS3-Shot-Caller/README.md

 ### Login page

-Same result for desktop and mobile.
+Got the same result for desktop and mobile.
 It gave me an accessibility note for the submit button and register link so I changed the colours.

 <p align="center"><strong>Desktop</strong></p>